QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

     ./target/debug/qf-node build-spec --disable-default-bootnode --raw > $SPEC_PATH/fastchain-spec-raw.json
     ```

-## Prepare the key for validator and collator modes
+## Prepare the Key for Validator and Collator modes

-**NOTE:** In this part we describe how we manage the keys for this tutorial.
-But you can view the [official documentation with additional methods](https://docs.polkadot.com/infrastructure/running-a-validator/onboarding-and-offboarding/key-management/#generate-session-keys)
+**NOTE:** In this part, we describe how we manage the keys for this tutorial.
+You can view the [official documentation with additional methods](https://docs.polkadot.com/infrastructure/running-a-validator/onboarding-and-offboarding/key-management/#generate-session-keys)

-Not all nodes can generate the key as
+Not all nodes can generate the key as:
 ```bash
 ./target/debug/qf-node key generate-node-key
 ```
-and you should build the `subkey` for generating keys by command
+You should build the `subkey` for generating keys by command:
 ```bash
 cargo build -p subkey --release
 ```

-1. You must create the folders in `data` for storing the keys by command
+1. You must create the folders in `data` for storing the keys with the command:

     ```bash
     mkdir -p $DATA_PATH/chains/$CHAIN_NAME/network